 Alternating Leg Lowers

-Alternating Leg Lowers is a unilateral exercise, meaning you get to work one side at a time.
+Alternating leg lowers is a unilateral exercise, meaning you get to work one side at a time.
 “This is great for achieving balanced strength and coordination through both sides of your body.
-Alternating leg lowers target your lower abdominal region and external obliques, as well as increase your spinal stability,” Harwood-Nash says.
+Alternating leg lowers target your lower abdominal region and external obliques as well as increases your spinal stability,” Harwood-Nash states.

 To do this exercise, lie on your back and start with both legs up, knees bent at 90-degrees.
-Straighten your right leg and lower it towards the ground, keeping your core engaged.
+Straighten your right leg, and lower it toward the ground, keeping your core engaged.
 Then bring it back up to starting position and repeat on the left side.

-The amount of reps you do would be in accordance with your core strength, Harwood-Nash says.
+The amount of reps you do should be in accordance with your core strength, Harwood-Nash advises.
 “Aim to do 16 to 30 alternating reps.
-If you feel any lower back strain during this exercise, you know you’re overdoing it.”
+If you feel any lower-back strain during this exercise, you know you’re overdoing it.”

-To properly perform a plank and protect your lower back, maintain your spine’s neutral line when in plank position.
-Prop yourself up on your elbows and toes, holding your body in a strong, straight line.
-Hold for 30 to 60 seconds.
+To properly perform a plank and protect your lower back, maintain your spine’s neutral curvature when in the plank position.
+Prop yourself up on your elbows and toes, holding your body in a strong, static position for 30 to 60 seconds.

-“Next is the good old faithful ball slam,” Harwood-Nash says.
-This full-body exercise will get your heart rate pumping and help you blow off steam, she says.
+“Next is the good old faithful ball slam, a full-body exercise will get your heart rate pumping and help you blow off steam,” Harwood-Nash says.